openwsn-berkeley/openbenchmark/docs/source/index.md

-date         | RFC2822 time when experiment is launched      | string firmware     | Identifier of the IUT used                    | string testbed      | Name of the testbed used                      | string nodes        | List of EUI64 of nodes used in the experiment | array of strings scenario     | Identifier of the scenario requested          | string
+date         | RFC2822 time when experiment is launched      | string firmware     | Identifier of the IUT used                    | string testbed      | Name of the testbed used                      | string nodes        | List of EUI64 of nodes used in the experiment | JSON object scenario     | Identifier of the scenario requested          | string

 ```